 Conserving Energy When You Have COPD or Other Chronic Conditions

-Conserving, or saving, your energy means finding ways of doing daily activities with as little effort as possible.
-With some planning and tips, you can get tasks done more easily and enjoy your daily routine.
+Conserving, or saving, your energy means finding ways to do daily activities with as little effort as possible.
+With some planning and a few tips, you can get tasks done more easily and enjoy your daily routine.

 - Go out for errands or do chores at the time of day when you have the most energy.